WalletScrutiny/WalletScrutinyCom/_android/lite.cryptotab.android.md

 **Update 2022-01-04**

-The CryptoTab Lite app does not have an iOS counterpart.
-The website offers several apps that have various versions, however it has come to our attention that CryptoTab lite does not have an iOS counterpart.

 This app appears to be a browser (possibly a derivative of Google chrome) that defaults to the cryptobrowser.site url, albeit a lite version of its paid Pro version.

 Browsing over to chrome://cryptotabdash brings the user to a page where you can 'Activate' miners (presumedly to mine bitcoins using the phone).